dnote/dnote/README.md

 ## Overview

-We learn everyday while programming.
+We learn new things everyday while programming.
 And we forget most of them exponentially because don't write them down.

 Dnote is designed for writing technical notes without switching context from programming.
+You can capture your learning as they happen with no overhead.

 ## Commands